Employee engagement is more than a business buzzword. The benefits of having employees that are genuinely engaged and motivated are very real.

 Work groups in the top quartile of engagement are more present and productive; they average 17% higher productivity, and 21% higher profitability.

 As noted earlier, part of the problem in many companies is the lack of awareness on the part of management when it comes to the subject of engagement.
 Because it is subjective and intangible, it is easy to ignore or notice.
 In addition, it is also difficult to quantify and measure.

-While it may remain a somewhat intangible aspect of a company's culture, it is still possible to define and describe employee engagement.
+However, it is nonetheless a real dynamic and it can be "managed" by caring and conscientious leaders.
+And, while it may remain a somewhat intangible aspect of a company's culture, it is still possible to define and describe employee engagement.
 Or put another way, it is possible to "know it when you see it."